Top tips for op shop trips

 ♥ Add some elbow grease.
 Many pieces donated at the op shop are terrific quality for tiny prices.
 They may just need a good clean or polish, a new coat of paint or clothing may need some adjustments to make them perfect for your use.

 ♥ Don’t hesitate.
-In saying the above however, if you do see something you love, grab it on the day.
+If you do see something you love, that’s just calling your name….grab it on the day.
 I have been disappointed many a time when I have a think about something and go back and it’s been snapped up.

 ♥ Check everything.
 Sometimes the staff will miss chips and cracks or stains on clothing.
 Give everything a good check before you buy.